anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model.md

 * **Predicted Revenue:**\
   The revenue estimated by the model based on input data.
 * **Estimation Error (%):**\
-  The Mean Absolute Percentage Error for experiments is activated when calibrating and is referred to as the calibration error.
   The percentage difference between the actual and predicted revenue, showing how far off the model's predictions are from reality.

 <br />